ChrisDuffley/stationPlaylist/addonuserguide.md

 To rename a profile, select "rename" button, then enter the new name for the profile.
 Just like new profiles, you cannot enter a name that is already used.

-To delete a profile, select "delete" button, then say "yes" when prompted.
+To delete a profile, select "delete" button, then say "OK" when prompted.
 You'll be returned to add-on settings with the normal profile activated.

 Note: You cannot rename or delete the normal profile.